marshally/rspec-rails-uncommitted/README.md

 # rspec-rails-uncommitted

-rake tasks for rails-3 which selectively run rspec tests based on your SCM status.
+rake tasks for rails-3 which selectively run specs based on your SCM status.

 ## Install
 ```